brownae/react101/README.md

             console.log(`It's ${person.location.temp} in ${person.location.city}.`);
             //This is a lot of typing.

+            we could also do this to remove typing but it's also a lot of typing. const temp = person.location.temp
+            const city = person.location.city

     So using the new syntax we could assign each thing in the object to a variable in shorthand.
 Like this...

         const {city, temp} = person.location; // city and temp directly match city and temp from the object so they bind.